ravigithub09/Microservices/limit-service/README.md

 		properties file value<br/>
 		limit-service.minimum = 99<br/>
 		limit-service.maximum =9999<br/>

+<b>Note :</b> The file name inside the git foler of config server shuld be same as application name of service and @ConfigurationProperties param value will be same as prefix.property in properties file of config server.

+<b>Example:</b>limit-service.properties(file-name) and limit-services.minimum=3,limit-services.maximum=333(inside file)

 # To register Microservices with config server we have to do
  1. Rename application.properties (Example: abc.properties)